 Through a laboratory procedure known as differentiation, Cells procured from one part of the body can become/grow into other kinds of cells.

-Cells are the very foundation of every tissue/organ in the human body.
+Regenerative cells are the very foundation of every tissue/organ in the human body.
 The cells in our body have specific roles and functions.
-Cells, on the other hand, are undifferentiated cells that can turn into specific types of cells that our body requires.
+Regenerative cells, on the other hand, are undifferentiated cells that can turn into specific types of cells that our body requires.

 What is Cell therapy?